 Overview: If you are an active GCash user, you don’t have to look far for a legit loan app.
 GLoan by GCash is a fast and easy way to loan up to ₱25,000 that will be deposited directly to your GCash account.

-There are no requirements necessary as long as you have a good GScore.
+There are no requirements necessary as long as you have an excellent GScore.
 However, that is also its limitation.
-If you are not an active GCash user, then your GScore may not be enough to get a loan.
+If you are not an active GCash user, your GScore may not be enough to get a loan.

 Amount: ₱5,000 – ₱25,000

 Terms/Rates: 2.89% standard monthly interest rate (May differ per GCash user)